hexcodeblaster/CIFAR-10/README.md

 # CIFAR-10
-A simple image classifiacation using cnn and transfer learning using VGG16 trained on imagenet
+A simple image classifiacation on the CIFAR-10 dataset using cnn and transfer learning using VGG16 trained on imagenet